-Pursed lip breathing is encouraged in patients with chronic bronchitis to prevent air trapping, and collapse of the bronchioles upon expiration.
+Pursed lip breathing is encouraged in patients with chronic bronchitis to prevent air trapping and collapse of the bronchioles upon expiration.
 In this disease, alveoli cannot re-expand normally, which causes bronchiolar collapse.
-Using pursed lip breathing prolongs expiration of air and creates positive pressure to help keep alveoli open and functioning.
+Pursed lip breathing prolongs the expiration of air and creates positive pressure to help keep alveoli open and functioning.

 Arterial blood gas results should be used to monitor the effectiveness of oxygen therapy in patients with chronic bronchitis.
-Keep in mind, however, that these patients may have a higher tolerance for carbon dioxide, which would be reflected in their lab results.
+However, keep in mind that these patients may have a higher tolerance for carbon dioxide, which would be reflected in their lab results.

-Patients who experience a sudden increase in sputum volume, difficulty breathing, or change in sputum appearance, should seek medical attention, as these can be early signs of worsening chronic bronchitis.
+Depending on the client’s risks of exacerbation and how they present symptomatically, they may be offered a range of short and long term therapy, either with beta agonists, muscarinic antagonists or inhaled glucocorticoids.
+Either given alone or in combination.
+Patients who experience a sudden increase in sputum volume, difficulty breathing, or change in sputum appearance should seek medical attention, as these can be early signs of worsening chronic bronchitis.
 Exacerbations can be treated using short-acting bronchodilators, and early detection improves outcomes in patients.
+Intravenous magnesium has been successful in cases where severe exacerbations are refractory to short-acting inhaled bronchodilators,

 Continuous positive airway pressure (CPAP) may be beneficial in patients who require additional breathing assistance.
 The positive pressure in CPAP works to keep the alveoli open, ultimately preventing bronchiolar collapse.
 Chest physiotherapy, using percussion and vibration, can be beneficial in patients who have difficulty clearing respiratory secretions on their own.
 In severe cases of respiratory distress, a patient may require intubation to facilitate breathing.

 Patients with COPD, especially chronic bronchitis, are more susceptible to infections.
-This is due to the decreased functioning of respiratory cilia, and excess respiratory secretions.
+This susceptibility is due to the decreased functioning of respiratory cilia and excess respiratory secretions.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.